 2020 Christmas gift giving guide

-We’re not here to tell you you need to purchase the latest Airpods, Dyson vacuum or Play Station 5 for your loved ones, we actually have a few other neat ideas you may like to ponder before making those transactions.
+We’re not here to tell you to not purchase the latest Airpods, Dyson vacuum or Play Station 5 for your loved ones.
+However, our sustainable gift giving guide does have other neat ideas you may like to ponder before making those transactions.

-It’s important to recognise charity organisations like the Salvation Army or Tauranga City Mission that are vital in helping support communities with essentials like food and clothing.
-Why not consider donating to a community organisation in lieu of client Christmas gifts this year?
+Charity organisations like the Salvation Army or Tauranga City Mission are vital in helping support communities with essentials like food and clothing.
+So why not consider donating to a community organisation in lieu of client Christmas gifts this year?

-Our tourism and hospitality friends have suffered the most and will continue to be impacted as they change their value offerings for the domestic market – why not gift a voucher for a local attraction or eatery this year to help support local and keep these guys moving.
+Our tourism and hospitality friends have suffered the most and will continue to be impacted as they change their offerings for the domestic market.
+A gift voucher for a local attraction or eatery will help support local and keep these guys moving.

 Trees That Count – a $10 native tree to create a greener Aotearoa, while the gift recipient receives a gift certificate and message of the contribution).